UST-MICO/grapheditor/docs/grapheditor.rst

 To update markers of dragged edges it is possible to set the function :js:func:`onCreateDraggedEdge <GraphEditor.onCreateDraggedEdge>`, :js:func:`onDraggedEdgeTargetChange <GraphEditor.onDraggedEdgeTargetChange>` and :js:func:`onDropDraggedEdge <GraphEditor.onDropDraggedEdge>`.

+.. hint:: The position of the marker can be controlled with the attributes defined in :js:class:`PathPositionRotationAndScale` and :js:class:`RotationData`.

 Text-Components
 """""""""""""""